luxonis/depthai-python/docs/source/components/nodes/stereo_depth.rst

 If the depth results for close-in objects look weird, this is likely because they are below the minimum depth-perception distance of the device.

-To calcualte this minimum distance, use the :ref:`depth formula <Calculate depth using disparity map>` and choose the maximum value for disparity_in_pixels parameter (keep in mind it is inveresly related, so maximum value will yield the smallest result).
+To calculate this minimum distance, use the :ref:`depth formula <Calculate depth using disparity map>` and choose the maximum value for disparity_in_pixels parameter (keep in mind it is inveresly related, so maximum value will yield the smallest result).

 For example OAK-D has a baseline of **7.5cm**, focal_length_in_pixels of **882.5 pixels** and the default maximum value for disparity_in_pixels is **95**.
 By using the :ref:`depth formula <Calculate depth using disparity map>` we get: